 If, for example, I accept a flower on the street in front of my house from a stranger, that does not mean she has the right to leave notes on my gate every day.

 Again: Consent for one thing — a free gift — does not mean consent to an ongoing relationship or ongoing communications.

-I’ve written about this in groups, on Facebook, in newsletters, in blogposts (and previous Feminist Marketing Tips) across the last few years.
+I’ve written about this in groups, on Facebook, in newsletters, in blogposts (and previous Business Tips for Culture Makers) across the last few years.
 I’ve talked about in podcasts and interviews.
 I’ve held workshops on the topic.

-I problematized the sequence for my feminist entrepreneur clients and worked to come up with other strategies they could use — all because I believe that combined opt-in/sign-up tactic degrades the consent culture that we as feminist entrepreneurs should be CHAMPIONING rather than undermining
+I problematized the sequence for my culture-making entrepreneur clients and worked to come up with other strategies they could use — all because I believe that combined opt-in/sign-up tactic degrades the consent culture that we as culture-making entrepreneurs should be CHAMPIONING rather than undermining

 I also know that free gifts subconsciously trigger reciprocity instincts in the receiver and obliges them to offer what the initiator wants.
 Which is why this tactic was invented and prescribed.

 We want a culture based on consent, right?

 So we have to affirm and practice consent everywhere, including our businesses.

 Here’s the thing.
 As I understand it, if the only thing you’re offering is for people to subscribe to your newsletter, then you don’t need the extra tick box.

 My subscribe page, for example, doesn’t offer a gift.
 The only reason people ever join is to receive the newsletter.
 My subscribe also specifically says I’m going to send marketing material.